The universal von Neumann algebra of smooth four-manifolds revisited: Introduction and summary

-The outstanding problem of modern theoretical physics is how to unify the obviously successful and mathematically consistent {\it theory of general relativity} with the obviously successful but yet mathematically problematic {\it relativistic quantum field theory}.
-It has been generally believed that these two fundamental pillars of modern theoretical physics are in tension with each other concerning not only the mathematical apparatus they rest on but even at a deep foundational level (cf. e.g. \cite{hed}): classical concepts of general relativity such as the space-time event, the light cone or the event horizon of a black hole are too ``sharp'' objects from a quantum theoretic viewpoint while relativistic quantum field theory is not background independent from the aspect of general relativity.
-We do not attempt here to survey the vast physical, mathematical and even philosophical literature triggered by the unification problem; we just mention that nowadays the leading candidates expected to be capable for a sort of unification are Hamiltonian or Lagrangian canonical covariant quantization methods of gravity \cite{ash,per} and string theory.
-But surely there is still a long way ahead; nevertheless most of the physcists and mathematicians have the conviction that one day the language of classical general relativity will sound familiar to quantum theorists and {\it vice versa} i.e., theoretical bridges must exist connecting the two pillars.
+The other purpose of these notes, on the {\it physical side}, is to provide further clarifications to the material collected in \cite{ete2,ete3} regarding how to interpret the merely mathematical considerations above within a physical theory as naturally as possible.
+The outstanding problem of contemporary theoretical physics is how to unify the obviously successful and mathematically consistent {\it theory of general relativity} with the obviously successful but yet mathematically problematic {\it relativistic quantum field theory}.
+It has been generally believed that these two fundamental pillars of modern theoretical physics are in a clash not only by the different mathematical tools they use but even at a deep conceptional level: classical notions of general relativity such as the space-time event, the light cone or the event horizon of a black hole are too ``sharp'' objects from a quantum theoretic viewpoint meanwhile relativistic quantum field theory is not background independent from the aspect of general relativity.